3 Tips for Structuring Website Content for SEO

 Firstly, SEO – What is it?

-One of the things I have managed to do in the last week is get a page 1 Google rank for one of my services pages.
+One of the things I have managed to do in the last week is getting a page 1 Google rank for one of my services pages.
 It was a light bulb moment for me to see my site on page 1 – previously it wasn’t even visible in the first 20 pages.

 So I thought I would provide some tips in a few blogs of how I did it.